tdettling/DelaunayDiagram/README.md

 # DelaunayDiagram
-The Delaunay Diagram in Julia
+The Delaunay Diagram in Julia and Python

 https://www.overleaf.com/read/vwqbcdsfvbqs